sausheong/waldo/README.md

 <img src="assets/waldo.png" width="128px">

 Waldo is a simple command line application that allows you to ask questions and search the Internet.
-It wraps around the DuckDuckGo search engine and the Ollama LLM framework.
+It wraps around the [DuckDuckGo](https://duckduckgo.com) search engine, the [Ollama](https://github.com/jmorganca/ollama) LLM framework, OpenAI's GPT models as well as Google's Gemini model.

 # Building